-Sr. No. Parameters Target Mitigation Responsibility 20.
-Influx of Labor To avoid impacts due to influx of labor against sexual harassment and child labor.
-Raise awareness among the communities of the potential risks of GBV, and establish response services in the nearby communities that can respond to instances of SEA/SH (particularly those related to issues of labor influx); The Contractor will make sure that no discrimination is made on the basis of gender while hiring of workers; Contractor will take proper measures to address and resolve issues relating to harassment, intimidation, and exploitation, especially in relation to women and men Labour camp(s) will be established away from residential population; Preference will be given to the local people to work with CC, SC, PIU- KWSSIP contractor, and contractor will hire maximum labour force from the project area because this will reduce the labour influx; Labor force will be shuffled with the time; An effective GRM has been established for the project to resolve all issues related to the community.
-Enforce a strict code of conduct for workers (attached as Annex-XVI) to regulate behaviour in the local communities; Prohibiting drugs, alcohol, weapons, and ammunition on the worksite among personnel; Implementation of Labor Management Plan attached as Annex - XX.
-21. Social/ Cultural Conflicts To reduce social Issues Establishment of formal links with affected communities; Plan for social grievance redress mechanisms including the local leaders and community representatives; Local labor will preferably be employed for construction works; CC, SC, PIU- KWSSIP
+Sr. No. Parameters Target Mitigation Mitigation Responsi bility • Solid waste will be segregated at source so that it can be re-used or recycled.
+22. Flammable and Hazardous Materials mmable and Hazardous Materials To avoid impacts of flammable and hazardous materials For safety of construction labours and immediate communities, it is suggested that contractor's staff will be trained about the procedures of blasting, safe use, handling and storage of materials; Emphasis will be to decrease the volume of mucking material by reusing and then the disposal at the marked area in environment friendly way.
+CC, SC, KWSSIP PIU- 23.
+Gender Based Violence To avoid GBV related issues Awareness will be created among the females at individual and community levels about the construction sites; Workers will not be allowed to crowd in the residential communities within the site; Alternative routes for pedestrian will be provided to avoid mixing of women with workers; Raise awareness among the communities of the potential risks of GBV, and establish response services in the nearby communities that can respond to instances of GBV (particularly those related to issues of labor influx); The Contractor will make sure that no discrimination is made on the basis of gender while hiring of workers; Contractor will take proper measures to address and resolve issues relating CC, SC, KWSSIP PIU- 24.
+Influx of Labor to harassment, intimidation, and exploitation, especially in relation to women of Labor To avoid impacts due to influx of labor Labour camp(s) will be established away from residential population; Preference will be given to the local people to work with contractor, and contractor will hire maximum labour force from the project area because this will reduce the labour influx; Awareness will be created among the work force to ensure respect for loca customs; Labor force will be shuffled with the time; An effective GRM has been established for the project to resolve all issues related to the community.
+Thus, progress regarding resolving the issues will be monitored closely.
+Make arrangements to treat the affected workers on time to control the CC, SC, KWSSIP PIU-